Founded in 1998, the world famous Alchemy Mastering is one of the UK’s leading audio mastering facilities.

 Can I take an Alchemy mastered WAV and get it cut to vinyl at the pressing plant?

 Yes you can, but as the digital Mastered WAV will not have been fully optimised for vinyl, the resulting factory cut is unlikely to sound as good as a lacquer cut by us at Alchemy.
-In order to achieve the very highest sound quality, Masters must be optimised for both the destination format and for that specific release.
+In order to achieve the very highest sound quality, Masters must be optimised for both the destination format and for that specific release, whilst taking into account the equipment being used to create the master.

 When we cut lacquers we will apply vinyl - specific mastering processing to optimise for that format.
 This is done in conjunction with a series of test cuts and playback on a number of different turntables, in order to establish the changes necessary to make the best sounding vinyl cut.